 Amid the government’s ongoing review of Clean Air GM’s action plan, a new public transport scheme for Greater Manchester was launched in June 2023.
 Known as the Bee Network, the new initiative unites bus travel, tram travel, walking and cycling into one integrated system.

 Upon its launch, the scheme brought the first buses back under public control outside of London since the deregulation of bus routes in the 1980s, promising a better service and cheaper fares.
-50 new zero-emissions electric buses have already taken to the streets, with an additional 50 set to be up and running by March 2024.
+On top of that, 100 new zero-emissions buses has been added to the city’s fleet by March 2024.

 Will there be charges?